 I am equanimous of not being equanimous.

 This seemingly popular mantra started as a joke from my two wonderful friends four months ago.
 They coined the phrase after surpassing a challenging ten-day silent meditation retreat all of us attended.
 The phrase was inspired by equanimity, one of the buzzwords in this yearly retreat among old and new participants.
 They have not just learned the word, but it has become a struggling experience.
+There is such a subtle impact that makes this word characteristically enigmatic, something that renders it quicksilver in every meditative process.
+Equanimity is such a dream of hearts who wanted to achieve peace through meditation.
+They want its adjective - equanimous - to define their experience.
+But Equanimity remains both mysterious and banal.

 How does one experience equanimity?
 In a series of one-hour meditations, one is encouraged to be aware of the bodily pains, from a simple itch to recurring leg spasms and back pain.
 Along with these pains are the streams of negative thoughts distracting one's attention towards concentrated awareness.
 Our minds are oftentimes untamed, and during meditation, patiently narrowing one's focus without reacting against distractions is a challenging feat.
 Reaching this point of patience amid the unpredictable flow of mental and physical changes is the goal of equanimity.